CarlDownsOracle/oci-opentelemetry/README.md

 ### Configure, start and test the Collector

-Follow the docker-compose section of [Install the Collector](https://opentelemetry.io/docs/collector/installation/) docs.
+Copy the `docker-compose.yaml` file found in the [Install the Collector](https://opentelemetry.io/docs/collector/installation/) docs to your Compute node.
 Copy [otel-collector-config.yaml](./otel-collector-config.yaml) to your node.
-This configuration enables HTTP protocol ... **a must have** ... otherwise the Functions will work..
+This configuration enables
+HTTP protocol ... **a must have** ... otherwise the Functions will NOT work.

 ### Start the Collector